kauanmn/kauanmn.github.io/index.md

 ### Bachelor of Computer Science

+Federal University of ABC, Brazil<br>
 *2017 - 2022*

-Federal University of ABC, Brazil

 <br>

 ### Bachelor of Science and Technology

+Federal University of ABC, Brazil<br>
 *2017 - 2022*

-Federal University of ABC, Brazil

 ---